dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

 to from a weak table, finalization occurs *first*, with weak references being removed afterwards.
 That is, reachability is defined in terms of strong references only, as far as finalization is concerned.
-Weak references die only when an object’s storage is finally reclaimed.
+Weak references die only when an object's storage is finally reclaimed.

 For more on weak tables, see :doc:`Weak tables <../dylan/weak-tables>`.